Skip to Content

 4. Combine sugar and cinnamon in a small mixing bowl.

-5. Create tablespoon sized balls and roll them in the mixture.
+5. Create tablespoon sized balls of dough and roll them in the mixture.

 6. Preheat the oven to 350°F or 175°C. Bake on the middle shelf for 8 to 10 minutes.